HH

 Moshe Rebeinu: Moses our Rabbi

-Musar: Literally ethics; self-improvement teachings which contain criticism of wrongdoing
+Musar: Literally ethics; self-improvement teachings which contain

 Nechemiah: Nehemiah